HamishWHC/FidoHID/README.md

 ## 2. Table of Contents
 You can use this to skip to more interesting parts, such as the technical challenges I've mentioned above, or my reflections on the project and authenticators/authentication overall.

-**I've made the more important sections bold, please make sure to read them within the marking time.**

 - [1.
 Introduction](#1-introduction)
 - [2.
 Table of Contents](#2-table-of-contents)
 - [3.
 Understanding FIDO2 and CTAP](#3-understanding-fido2-and-ctap)